SumoLogic/sumologic-documentation/docs/cse/administration/mitre-coverage.md

 1. **Recent Activity**.
 Shows coverage for your organization based on Signals received over the last 180 days.
 1. **All Community Activity**.
 Shows coverage for all customers that use Cloud SIEM based on Signals received over the last 180 days.
 (Customer data is anonymized.)
 Comparing this coverage to **Recent Activity** can help you determine what coverage you're missing compared to other customers using Cloud SIEM.
 1. **Theoretical Coverage**.
-Shows coverage for your organization if all Sumo Logic content were enabled and all possible data sources were connected.
+Shows coverage for your organization if all data ingest worked perfectly and all enabled rules generated at least one Signal.
+This view can help you determine what custom rules would be most valuable to implement.
 If this is selected, the **Vendor/Product** filter is disabled.
 1. **Export**.
 Export the filtered coverage to a JSON file.
 The file is in the format used by MITRE, and can be used with other exported files of MITRE data to aggregate and analyze MITRE ATT&CK coverage data.
 The file includes a score from 0 to 3 for each technique.
 The higher the score, the better coverage you have: 0=None (10 or fewer rules), 1=Low (11-13 rules), 2=Medium (14-16 rules), 3=High (17 or more rules).
 1. [**MITRE TTP**](#mitre-ttp-filter).
 Click to filter on MITRE tactics, techniques, and sub-techniques.
 1. [**Vendor/Product**](#vendorproduct-filter).
 Click to filter on vendors and products that provide data sources.
 Select particular vendors to help you evaluate their coverage.